AARNet/Digital-Skills-GitBook/glossary.md

 ## I

 * **issue** - track ideas, give feedback, suggest tasks, or identify bugs that need fixing in a repository.
+* **IP address** - a numerical label such as 192.0.2.1, connected to a computer network that uses the Internet Protocol for communication, useful for identifying the host and providing the location of that host in a network.

 ## J